 Let’s take a closer look.

 Customer behavioral analysis is when you review how customers interact with your brand.
-After segmenting your customers, you use qualitative and quantitative data to provide insight into their needs and wants.
+After segmenting your customers into buyer personas, you use qualitative and quantitative data to provide insight into customer behavior including their needs and wants.

-For example, you may notice a specific segment funnels into your website from a particular channel (and it’s high-converting).
+For example, you may notice a specific segment funnel into your website from a particular channel (and it’s high-converting).
 With this data, you can focus more attention on promoting through this channel.

 Or maybe a segment is bouncing away from your landing page, which means you need to see if the messaging or offer needs to change.

-This helps guide the user to the next show to binge on or the next product to purchase.
+This helps guide the user to the next show to binge on or the next product to purchase based on its interests.
 The better you analyze customers, the easier it’ll become to develop marketing campaigns to attract and convert them.

 But how does this translate to ROI?

-Amazon and Netflix have been using this for years to boost ROI.
+Amazon and Netflix have been using customer behavior analysis for years to boost ROI.
 Amazon’s personalized recommendations generated an additional 35% in sales.
 And Netflix used it to save around $1 billion annually in reduced churn.

 Let’s look at several ways you can analyze consumer behavior and conversion optimization tips to boost your ROI.